Assistant Professor for the English Department

 Selected Publications/Awards

-Small, N. (forthcoming).
-Localize, adapt, reflect: a review of recent research in transnational and intercultural TPC.
-Accepted for publication in L. Melonçon and J. Schreiber (Eds.), Foundational Knowledge and Innovative Practices in Technical and Professional Communication.
-WAC Clearinghouse/CSU Press.
+Small, N. (2022).
+Localize, adapt, reflect: A review of recent research in transnational and intercultural TPC.
+In L. Melonçon & J. Schreiber (Eds.), Assembling critical components: A framework for sustaining technical and professional communication (pp. 269-295).
+WAC/Colorado State University Press.

 Small, N. (2020).
 From commemoration to co-memoration as feminist practice.
-Peitho: Journal of the Coalition of Feminist Scholars in the History of Rhetoric & Composition, 22(2), https://cfshrc.org/article/from-commemoration-to-co-memoration-as-feminist-practice/
+Peitho: Journal of the Coalition of Feminist Scholars in the History of Rhetoric & Composition, 22(2), cfshrc.org/article/from-commemoration-to-co-memoration-as-feminist-practice/

 To learn more about Nancy’s publications, click here.